NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 {% include image-modal.html link="practical_assets/23_mosdepth_command.jpeg" %}
 <figcaption class="is-italic is-size-7">
 <ul>
-<li>-t is the number of cpus to use</li>
+<li><code>-t</code> is the number of cpus to use</li>
-<li>-b is a critical parameter to note; this is an option to restrict coverage calculation to certain parts of the genome, as specified with a BED file</li>
+<li><code>-b</code> is a critical parameter to note; this is an option to restrict coverage calculation to certain parts of the genome, as specified with a BED file</li>
 <li>finally we specify the name for the report followed by the input sample in the last line, respectively</li>
 </ul>
 </figcaption><br>

-The -b option in the mosdepth command is very important to note.
-Recall that the samples we analyzed were whole exome sequencing samples, thus it would be misleading to include non-coding regions of the genome in our calculation.
-For that reason we’ve specified a BED interval file with ‘-b’ to restrict the coverage calculation to only the regions of the exome which we sequenced.
+The <code>-b</code> option in the mosdepth command is very important to note.
+Recall that the samples we analyzed were whole exome sequencing samples, thus it would be misleading to include non-coding regions of the genome in our coverage calculation.
+For that reason we’ve specified a BED interval file with <code>-b</code> to restrict the coverage calculation to only the regions of the exome which we targetted during sequencing.
 The BED file you use must be specific to the kit you use for exome capture prior to sequencing.

 **24\.** Now let’s examine the report in MultiQC by clicking on mosdepth in the table of contents.